cywong3344/projectrepo/README.md

-"# THIS IS A INTRO to Proectrepo"
+# THIS IS A INTRO to Proectrepo
+# This is an update from Main branch!